rthotakura97/cumtd-python/README.md

 ## Usage

+**This API attempts to present a clean interface to the CUMTD API, but in order to use it to its full potential, you must familiarize yourself with the official CUMTD API [documentation](https://developer.cumtd.com/).**

-To use the CUMTD API, you need to first acquire an instant API key at https://developer.cumtd.com/
+To use the CUMTD API, you need to first acquire an instant API key [here](https://developer.cumtd.com/).

 With this API Key, declare an ```api``` object:
 ```